Traditional Dishes Bolivia. What to Eat & Why You’ll Love It.

 Chuck some tomato & onion salsa on there for freshness & boom – proper Bolivian comfort food.
 This one, like Colombia’s Bandeja Paisa, is firmly enjoyed without a calorie counter.

-These meals don’t just fill you up – they speak to the everyday lives of locals, especially in rural areas.
-Is Bolivia a poor country?
+These meals don’t just fill you up – they speak to the everyday lives of locals, especially in rural areas – I dive into the realities in is Bolivia a poor country.
 It depends how you measure it.

 Anticuchos – Skewers With a Bit of Heart